BeatsKitano/KafkaRefresh/README.md

 *  **Built-in rich animation style, support self-customization**

 * **Non-refresh state hidden automatically**

   >  To avoid developers manually adjust contentInset refresh the appearance of the control after the impact of the visual experience;</br>
   the most common situation, the absence of data, the bottom of the refresh control is not hidden, the use of KafkaRefresh to avoid the problem.

 * **Anti-dithering at the end of the refresh**

   >When the refresh control finishes refreshing, if UIScrollView is in a scrolling state, KafkaRefresh will adjust the contntOffset that controls the UIScrollView at this time according to the refresh control.

 * **Support setting the offset threshold to trigger refresh**

   >Setting the value of `stretchOffsetYAxisThreshold` can control the refresh pull distance.This property is a ratio relative to the height of the control and must be set greater than 1.0.

 * **Support global setting**

   >KafkaRefreshDefaults is a singleton for global settings

 * **Support progress callback**

   >Real-time callback Drag the offset ratio, for the expansion of the interface, according to the progress of adjustment animation.

 * **Adaptive contentInset system adjustment and manual adjustment**

   >Adaptive UINavigationController for UIScrollView's contentInset property adjustment, even if the contentInset automatically set value, then KafkaRefresh can still adapt this adjustment.

 * **Solve the section view floating problem when refreshing**

 * **Support horizontal and vertical screen switching adaptive**

   >No need to consider in the horizontal and vertical screen refresh refresh problem.

 * **iOS 7+**

-	>Support iOS 7 above system.
+  Support iOS 7 above system.
 Including iPhone X.

+* Support auto refresh

+  When the user slides the scrollview to the bottom, the refresh will be triggered automatically, without the user having to slide to the bottom and pull up the scrollview.
+This feature is not enabled by default, because most people will use the function without viewing the document.
+If it is not used correctly, it will be easy to cause the refresh to stop.

+  Use the preload feature, please strictly follow the requirements below:

+  * ```self.tableView.footRefreshControl.autoRefreshOnFoot = YES;``` please set autoRefreshOnFoot TRUE；

+  * in refreshHandler，Strictly follow the logic below！

+    ```objective-c
+     if ({No data needs to be stitched}) {
+         [weakSelf.tableView.footRefreshControl endRefreshingAndNoLongerRefreshingWithAlertText:@"no more"];
+     } else {
+         [weakSelf.tableView.footRefreshControl endRefreshingWithAlertText:@"did load successfully" completion:nil];
+     }
+    ```

 * **Document coverage 100%**

   > You can see the use of all methods and classes in the header file.

 ### Installation
 * CocoaPods
 ```ruby